A lifelong lover of history, I enjoy writing articles about the past and interesting political topics, especially when the two intersect.

 Thanksgiving remained a varying local affair in the United States throughout the colonial period.
 During the American Revolution, the Continental Congress called for a national day of Thanksgiving following the Continental Army's big victory at the Battle of Saratoga in 1777.

-George Washington Issues First Thanksgiving Proclamation by the American Government
+George Washington: First Thanksgiving Proclamation

 On October 3, 1789, a little over a year after the Constitution had been approved by the states and five months after he had been sworn in as the first President under the Constitution, George Washington issued the first Thanksgiving Proclamation by the new government.
 The first paragraph of the Proclamation describes the things Americans had to be thankful for saying: